vitalif/vitastor/README.md

 - Basic part: highly-available block storage with symmetric clustering and no SPOF
 - Performance ;-D
-- Two redundancy schemes: Replication and XOR n+1 (simplest case of EC)
+- Multiple redundancy schemes: Replication, XOR n+1, Reed-Solomon erasure codes based on jerasure library with any number of data and parity drives in a group
 - Configuration via simple JSON data structures in etcd
 - Automatic data distribution over OSDs, with support for:
   - Mathematical optimization for better uniformity and less data movement